-Seasoned with fresh chives, parsley and crispy bacon, this traditional side dish is best served warm.
+This ultra-flavorful and satisfying side dish is best served warm.

-1½ pounds Yukon Gold potatoes, washed and cubed into 1-inch pieces
+1½ pounds fingerling potatoes, such as this week’s Huckleberry Gold variety, washed and cubed into 1-inch pieces (no need to peel)

 1 yellow onion, diced